asengupta/avishek.net/_posts/2022-12-07-pytorch-guide-plenoxels-nerf-part-4.md

 We continue looking at [Plenoxels: Radiance Fields without Neural Networks](https://arxiv.org/abs/2112.05131).
 We have built our volumetric renderer; it is now time to start calculating loss from training images.
 We start off with trying out some test images, the source of which will be our renderer itself, as a kind of control set.

+Before we begin however, let's talk quickly about some technical details of the code.

-### Comments on the code
+### Technical Comments on the Code

 **1. How is the camera basis calculated?**

 We wanted to simplify our calculations for creating the camera coordinate system.
-Usually, you'd be given a camera basis or a camera transformation matrix explicitly.
-To make it easier to generate scenes and not worry about having to calculate an orthogonal basis by hand every time, our camera simply uses two parameters: the ```look_at``` and ```camera_center``` parameters.
+Usually, you'd be given a camera basis or a **camera transformation matrix** explicitly.
+To make it easier to generate scenes and not worry about having to calculate an **orthogonal basis** by hand every time, our camera simply uses two parameters: the ```look_at``` and ```camera_center``` parameters.
 Together, these immediately give us a vector which points in the direction that the camera is looking, which is the Z-axis in the camera's system.

 We now need to generate two orthogonal vectors from this to complete the coordinate system.
-First, we need to define the "up-vector".
+First, we need to define the **"up-vector"**.
 In most situations, we want the camera to be upright; loosely, the world's Z-axis should always be up.

 In the calculation below, $$x_c$$, $$y_c$$, and $$z_c$$ represent the three basis vectors of the camera, and $$z_w$$ represents the world's Z-axis.